 - USP 543 Geographic Applications to Planning

 Due to the fast developments in geospatial technologies, some experimental courses can be used toward the Certificate with the approval of the Program Director.
 Please verify the eligibility with the instructor or Geography department before taking a 510 course to fulfill the Certificate requirements.
 Each student can have a maximum of one 510 course per program.
 The experimental course can only be used as a substitute for an elective, not a core course.
 Joint campus courses (JC 510) are considered transfer credits for which all transfer credit limitations apply.

 Transfer credit is defined as eligible graduate credit taken at other accredited institutions.
 Two-thirds of the Graduate Certificate program requirements or 15 credits minimum, whichever is larger, must be taken at Portland State University.
 Transfer credits must be letter-graded with a B or higher and eligible for use in master’s degree programs at PSU.
 The Proposed Transfer Credit form (.pdf) (GO-11GC) must be used for approval of transfer credit.

 Course Overlap between Degrees and Certificates

-Graduate courses can be applied to a master’s (or a doctoral) degree and a graduate certificate.
-However, graduate courses cannot be applied to two different graduate certificates.
-See PSU Bulletin for more information about course overlap.
+Graduate courses can be applied to a master's (or a doctoral) degree and a graduate certificate or to two different graduate certificates.
+See the PSU Bulletin for more information about course overlap and other certificate requirements.